-As you may or may not have heard, there was a big meeting of the federal and provincial finance ministers yesterday to discuss changes to the Canada Pension Plan and it looks like reform is going ahead.
-The decision is nothing if not controversial (the government taking more of our money always is isn’t it) but I’m sitting on the pro side of the fence this time and it sounds like the majority of Canadians are too.
-In a recent poll completed by Angus Reid 75% of Canadians were in favour of at least moderate changes to CPP.
-Savings rates in Canada are really low and very few of us have employers that are still offering a pension plan.
+As you may or may not have heard, there was a big meeting of the federal and provincial finance ministers yesterday to discuss changes to the Canada Pension Plan, and it looks like reform is going forward.
+The decision is nothing if not controversial (the government taking more of our money always is isn’t it) but I’m sitting on the pro side of the fence this time, and it sounds like the majority of Canadians are too.
+In a recent poll completed by Angus Reid, 75% of Canadians were in favour of at least moderate changes to CPP.
+Savings rates in Canada are really low, and very few of us have employers that are still offering a pension plan.
 Many of our retired parents have money coming in the door every month not only from CPP and OAS but also from a defined benefit pension they paid into for years.
-Rarely is this an option in today’s world so I don’t think it’s a bad thing that the government is trying to bridge that gap a little.
+Rarely is this an option in today’s world, so I don’t think it’s a bad thing that the government is trying to bridge that gap a little.
 Running out of money in retirement is something that should concern all of us and having that guaranteed amount will help ease (at least a little) the burden that low-income retirees can place on the system.

 -CPP premiums will increase 1% for employers and employees once fully phased in

 -increases will be phased in over 7 years, starting in 2019

 -a $55,000 income earner will see an increased premium of $7/month in 2019 that will end up at $34/month by 2023

 -currently, CPP replaces 25% of income up to a maximum of $13,100 per year; under the new plan it will replace about 33% of income and the maximum benefit will increase by about $4,000 per year

 -the deal was signed by 8 provinces, Quebec and Manitoba did not sign